kubos/kubos/docs/evented-control/index.rst

 * The ecp_broadcast() function is used to broadcast a message to all processes listening on a particular channel.

-* The ecp_loop() function iterates through the event loop for a fixed amount of time or following the execution of a listen callback.
+* The ecp_loop() function iterates through the event loop for a fixed amount of time or until the execution of a listen callback.
+  The event loop is an internal ECP function which abstracts away the work of waiting for new messages and handing them off to the appropriate message handlers.

 * The ecp_destroy() function unregisters callbacks, deallocates memory and disassociates the client from any message subscriptions